 - Click on View Field Accessibility.

 There are different access levels for field data.

-Apart from access level of field, Salesforce allows field level security by setting some field properties as follows:
+Apart from the access level of the field, Salesforce allows field-level security by setting some field properties as follows:

 - Unique property: If this property is checked then salesforce prevents that field from duplicates.